How is a Headstone Made

 By contrast, when one see a smaller more petite headstone, the thought arises: were they a quiet, and very reserved person, who “just hated to be a bother.”
 Could you be in the room with them alone for twenty minutes and be startled to learn that there was another person in there?
 Or was it perhaps a person of modest means, who may have struggled financially through life?
 For that matter, was this the only headstone their family could afford after some tragedy?

-Words of wisdom found on a headstone can often be informative as well, as a view into the person’s soul.
+Words of wisdom found on a grave marker can often be informative as well, as a view into the person’s soul.
 Here are some examples: "Here lies one whose name was writ in water,” is the famous epitaph on the grave of poet John Keats.
 The legendary William Shakespeare's grave marker is reported to have the following beautifully crafted lines of wit: Good friend for Jesus’ sake forbear/to dig the dust enclosed here/Blest be the man that spares these stones/and cursed be he that moves my bones.”
 And, the headstone marking the grave of American writer F. Scott Fitzgerald is certainly familiar to fans of his masterpiece novel The Great Gatsby: “So we beat on, boats against the current, borne back ceaselessly into the past.”

 While it might look a little odd if you quoted a headstone as words of advice to a friend, they are a good way to tell a visitor to the cemetery about the kind of person your loved one was.